 The movie, shot in one take, is an experimental historical drama by Alexander Sokurov.
 This one-of-a-kind flick will take you to Russia’s fascinating and vivid imagination.

 Of course, this isn’t for everybody.
-But this is a must-watch Russian movie if you want to witness an incredible and unique experience.
+But this is a must-watch Russian movie if you want to experience an incredible, unique experience.

-It brings an essential supplement to your Russian classes regarding historiography and Slavic culture.
+It provides an essential supplement to your Russian classes on historiography and Slavic culture.

 15. The Mirror (Зеркало) — 1975

-Andrei Tarkovsky directed several impressive movies, and The Mirror (Zerkalo) is the most acclaimed one.
+Andrei Tarkovsky directed several impressive films, and The Mirror (Zerkalo) is the most acclaimed.

 It’s a colorful mixture of childhood memories, historical events, and monochrome cinematic of Russia’s history.